-130.1 LocationThe official website for Tech Trek is through the AAUW California websiteand Authority(www.aauw-ca.org/techtrek).
+130.1 Location and Authority The official website for Tech Trek is through the AAUW California website (www.aauw-ca.org/techtrek).
 Information on the website will be kept current by the web editor(s) or media coordinator(s) appointed by the Tech Trek program director.
 All content must be approved by the Tech Trek program director before posting to the AAUW website.
 130.2 Purpose The purpose of the website is to provide information to Tech Trek personnel, teachers, AAUW California branch coordinators, former and prospective campers, and the general public.
-130.3 Camper and At no time will pictures of campers or alumnae have any personal identifying Alumnae Privacy information attached to them.
-This is to protect the program participants' privacy.
+130.3 Camper and alum Privacy At no time will pictures of campers or alums have any personal identifying information attached to them.
+This is to protect the program participants'